 What are Modifications?

-When people talk about accommodations, they often talk about changes as well.
+When people talk about accommodations, they often also talk about changes.
 It’s important to understand the difference between accommodations and modifications.
-Accommodations refer to how a student learns.
-Changes related to how much a student is expected to do or learn.
+Accommodations refer to how a student learns, while changes relate to how much a student is expected to do or learn.

 For example, some students may be given shorter writing assignments or fewer math problems.
 Other students may be provided books with a lower reading level than those assigned to their non-disabled peers.
 It’s common for a student to receive both modifications and accommodations.
 Some students may receive one type of support but not the other.
 And some students might not need either.
 Here are examples of necessary accommodations and modifications.